Carrie Underwood Ends Her Tour Wearing Sheer Glitter Dress, Tiny Shorts & Knee-High Boots

 Aaaaaaandd, that’s a wrap on the #CryPrettyTour360 !
 It’s been a blast and a blessing!
 Thanks to all the band and crew and behind the scenes folks that made it all happen night after night and thanks to each and every fan that came out to see us!
 I’m truly going to miss this tour and all the people on it!
 How on earth did I get so lucky?!?! #Blessed #Detroit #Halloween ????: @jeffjohnsonimages

-In the caption of the photo, Carrie gushed over what an amazing tour it has been for her, and thanked all of her loyal fans who came out to see her perform along the way.
-The singer revealed that she was going to miss being on tour with all of people involved, and opened up about how lucky she felt once the process was over.
+In the caption of the photo, Carrie gushed about what an amazing tour hers has been, and how thankful she was for her loyal fans who came out to see her perform along the way.
+The singer revealed that she was going to miss being on tour with all of the people involved, and she opened up about how lucky she felt once the process was over.

-Many of Carrie’s 9.1 million followers also jumped in, clicking the like button over 61,000 times, and leaving nearly 500 comments on the post in the first 12 hours after it was uploaded.
+Many of Carrie’s 9.1 million followers also jumped in, clicking the like button more than 61,000 times, and leaving nearly 500 comments on the post in the first 12 hours after being uploaded.

 “Thank you for such an amazing show!!
 Can’t wait to see you again!” one of Carrie’s social media followers wrote in the comments section.